mmukul/DevOpsTrainingCourse/README.md

 - Practical Demo
 - Practice Assignment

-### Module 5: Understanding and working with Build Tool - Maven
+### Chapter 5: Understanding and working with Build Tool - Maven
 - Overview of Various Build tools
 - What is Maven
 - Maven Plugins